 I am in search of a very good recording app for my Samsung Galaxy S3 that has the ability to transfer the audio to a computer.
 I need it to record from a few feet away to possibly capturing a whole room.
 I have tried a few, but they had a lot of "wind" noise.
 The latest one I've tried is Smart Voice, and when I was about to transfer the file to dropbox so I could try playing it on my computer, it warned me about data charges, so I didn't do it because I don't know how much the charges were going to be.
 Thank you for any suggestions you have.

 I have an original Droid with a slide-out keyboard with Verizon, and I'm looking to upgrade.
 I also have a Sony Smartwatch, first edition.
 I've been looking at iPhones longingly for a while, and Verizon had a deal on the iPhone 5c that expired yesterday, so without much thought, I ordered one.
 It's on backorder, and I have 14 days to try it and return it without penalty, and I'm only now doing proper research on my options.
 So here I am, looking for insight and input. [more inside]

 My wife's Android phone is unreliable.
 Can it be fixed, or should we just buy a new one? [more inside]

+I'm doing some experiments with sensor feeds and sensing sensor data with MQTT and in the short term, before my sensors turn up I've managed to set up a sort of trial sensor using an MQTT app on my phone to send dummy data to Xively.
+This got me thinking about actual phone sensor data, so I downloaded an app called AndroSensor, which gives many and varied readings on sensors.
 What I am now wondering is, is there an easy way (short of writing my own app, which I may end up doing anyway) of taking regular readings from my phone sensors and sending or storing them.
 Preferably I'd like to send an MQTT message very 30 seconds or so, but failing that could I sample them every 30 seconds then auto send that file somehow?

 Up until a week or two ago, my phone's predictive text function predicted not just which word I was typing, but also which word I was likely to type next.
 It used an algorithm which not only paired common words, but which (and this is the important bit) also learned which words I used frequently.
 Now that's not happening any more.
 Predictive text is still working, but it doesn't seem to be learning my vocabulary any more.
 How can I make this work again? [more inside]

 A new, simple game I downloaded this morning, Personal Zen, got me thinking.
 What games do you play that cultivate happiness?
 Literally lift your spirits?
 It doesn't have to be a game "designed" to do so like this particular game necessarily.

 We just got a Chromecast, and I'm interested in finding fun things to do with it.
 We have two Win7 computers, an Android tablet, and two Android phones.
 We've used Netflix and YouTube, plus tab sharing.
 What else would you suggest we try?